rage/java-programming/data/part-9/2-interfaces.md

             // Add code here that adds the product to the cart,
             // IF there is any in the warehouse, and reduces the stock in the warehouse
-            // Dont't do touch any of the other code!
+            // Dont't touch any of the other code!
         }

         System.out.println("your shoppingcart contents:");